Fearing for their trans daughter’s safety, a Texas family flees to Oregon

 PORTLAND, Ore.
 (KOIN) — When Karen’s daughter was 3, she knew how she felt.
 She didn’t know the word “trans” but she knew how she felt.
 She felt like a girl.

-“I just shot that down real quick,” Karen told KOIN 6 News. “‘You’re not a girl, you’re a boy.
+“I just shot that down real quick,” Karen told Nexstar’s KOIN. “‘You’re not a girl, you’re a boy.
 You don’t have to worry.
 You don’t have to be a girl to like girl things.'”

 But the feeling didn’t ever go away.